lineality/invert_colors_minimal_firefox_addon/README.md

 (You can later package this addon into a .zip file and upload it to the Firefox Add-ons Developer Hub for distribution.)

-#: settings
+# Settings
 You may need to go to about:addons or click on the puzzle piece icon and click on Manage Extensions, select Dark Mode Invert Colors, and 'allow'

-## For a similar chrome browser extension, see here:
+# For a similar chrome browser extension, see here:

 https://github.com/lineality/invert_colors_minimal_chrome_extension